Lake City Bank (LKFN)

 Topline growth carries importance, but the overall profitability behind this expansion determines true value creation.
 For banks, the efficiency ratio captures this relationship by measuring non-interest expenses, including salaries, facilities, technology, and marketing, against total revenue.

-Lake City Bank’s efficiency ratio came in at 50.7% this quarter, falling short of analysts’ expectations by 325 basis points (100 basis points = 1 percentage point).
-This result was in line with the same quarter last year.
+In Q4, Lake City Bank’s efficiency ratio was 47.9%, falling short of analysts’ expectations by 74 basis points (100 basis points = 1 percentage point).

-For the next 12 months, Wall Street expects Lake City Bank to rein in some of its expenses as it anticipates an efficiency ratio of 48%.
+For the next 12 months, Wall Street expects Lake City Bank to maintain its trailing one-year ratio with a projection of 48%.

 7. Earnings Per Share

-Lake City Bank’s unimpressive 3.5% annual EPS growth over the last five years aligns with its revenue performance.
+Lake City Bank’s weak 4% annual EPS growth over the last five years aligns with its revenue performance.
 On the bright side, this tells us its incremental sales were profitable.

 8. Tangible Book Value Per Share (TBVPS)

-Over the next 12 months, Consensus estimates call for Lake City Bank’s TBVPS to grow by 6.9% to $30.92, mediocre growth rate.
+Over the next 12 months, Consensus estimates call for Lake City Bank’s TBVPS to grow by 8% to $32.26, paltry growth rate.

 9. Balance Sheet Assessment